-Station comprising 800 MW is recommended in order to take advantage of economy of scale in specific cost, construction and operation of the units, manpower involved, the heat rate achievable and lower specific auxiliary power consumption.
+Station comprising 800MW is recommended in order to take advantage of economy of scale in specific cost, construction and operation of the units, manpower involved, the heat rate achievable and lower specific auxiliary power consumption.
 With higher set sizes, the capital outlay as well as cost of generation is comparatively less.

-For the proposed station, installation of four (4) units of 800 MW is considered preferable.
-These units 800 MW set size have favorable heat rate at high plant load factor and reasonably low operating cost.
-Several power projects are in service or under implementation with 800 MW units.
-As such, availability of skilled operating personnel from other thermal power stations in the country render definite advantage in favour of 800 MW sets.
+For the proposed station, installation of two (2) units of 800MW is considered preferable.
+These units 800MW set size have favourable heat rate at high plant load factor and reasonably low operating cost.
+Several power projects are in service or under implementation with 800MW units.
+As such, availability of skilled operating personnel from other thermal power stations in the country render definite advantage in favour of 800MW sets.
+Further these set sizes are considered appropriate in the light of expansion of both PGCIL and the State Grid to handle the generated power.

-In the light of the above, configuration of 4x800 MW is considered appropriate for the proposed power station.
+In the light of the above, configuration of 2x800 MW is considered appropriate for the proposed expansion of the station.